Close Menu

 With your file complete and ready to go, you will then talk with your lawyer.
 This meeting provides crucial information regarding your claim and the court process.
 Your meeting is likely the final stage before going to your hearing, so make sure to ask questions at the meeting with your lawyer.

 You have a hearing date.
 You have completed the Notice of Hearing forms and updated your medical records.
-Additionally, you have talked to your doctor about special forms and letters to be written on your behalf.
-Finally, you have prepared with your lawyer to testify at your hearing.
+Additionally, you talked to your doctor about letters to be written on your behalf.
+Finally, your lawyer prepared you to testify at your hearing.
 Now it is time for the ALJ to hear your story.
 So take a deep breath, focus, and speak your mind.
 It’s the very best way to ensure you receive the help you need.
-If you need a lawyer to help you at your ALJ hearing, please contact Cannon Disability Law.
+If you need a lawyer to help you at your ALJ hearing, then contact Cannon Disability Law.

 We offer a free review of your case.
 Also, you only pay an attorney fee if we win your case.
 If we do not win your benefits, then you do not owe an attorney fee.
 In the past 30 years, we have won over 20,000 SSDI and SSI cases.
 Contact us today.
 Put our legal experience to work for you.